scality/Zenko/docs/docsource/operation/Architecture/System_Architecture.rst

 Transient source replication is optional and configurable.
 Transient source storage requires an on-premises RING deployment (with sproxyd).
-A RING can be considered a private cloud.

 The central square in this diagram represents the suite of interdependent services required to implement a working Zenko instance.
 Deployed, this suite of services is highly available, containerized, and under the control of Kubernetes.
-Kubernetes dynamically creates and destroys services to meet demands.
+Kubernetes dynamically creates and destroys services in response to demand.

 The following table offers brief descriptions of the Zenko components in this architecture: